-That’s where Sonos’ latest subwoofer design comes into play.
-Known as the Sonos Sub Mini, the all-new sub sports a cylindrical design and is far more lightweight than its older brother and quite a bit cheaper, too, at $429.
+That’s where the Sonos Sub Mini comes in.
+Released in 2022, the smaller Sub Mini offers a cylindrical design and is far more lightweight than its older brother.
+It’s also quite a bit cheaper, too, at $429.
 But does it match the Sub when it comes to sound quality?
 Do I need the big guy, or will the Sub Mini do the trick for my needs?

-Let’s compare both the Sonos Sub Mini and the Sonos Sub (3rd Gen), weighing in on key criteria like design, performance, and price, to help you decide which Sonos subwoofer is the one for your home.
+Let’s compare both theand the , weighing in on key criteria like design, performance, and price, to help you decide which Sonos subwoofer is the one for your home.

 The third-generation version of the Sonos Sub is 15.3 inches wide, 15.8 inches wide, 6.2 inches deep, and weighs 36.3 pounds, and it’s available in glossy white and black finishes, which some owners and reviewers have complained attracts attention to things like greasy fingerprints.
 That said, there’s really no reason to touch the thing once it’s placed, so this is kind of a non-issue.

 Iconic since the Sub’s inception, the Gen 3 model also features a rectangular cutout in the middle of the woofer, which is where the Sub’s inward-facing drivers are located.
 More than an eye-catching stylistic choice, the cutout is also used to cut down on unwanted cabinet vibrations.

 That said, there’s still no getting around the fact that the original Sub model is much bulkier and heavier than the Sub Mini.